Flexible Beamforming Design with Two-layer Rotatable Antenna: Synergizing Array and Antenna Rotations: System Model and Problem Formulation

 where $\mathbf{v}^{H}(\theta;~ \psi) = [ 1, e^{-j k d_0\sin\theta_{\rm e}}, \ldots, e^{-j k d_0 (N-1)\sin\theta_{\rm e}} ]$ represents the channel steering vector with $\theta_{\rm e} \triangleq \theta - \psi$ being the effective AoD of the user. $\mathbf{D}(\theta;\psi,\boldsymbol{\phi}) = \text{diag}(\sqrt{G(\varphi_{1})}, \ldots, \sqrt{G(\varphi_{N})})$ denotes the antenna directional gains of all antennas, with $G(\varphi_{n})$ being that of the $n$-th antenna, and $\varphi_{n}=\theta_{\rm e}-\phi_{n}$ denoting the incident angle from the user to the $n$-th antenna.

-To reduce hardware complexity, we consider analog beamforming-based beam coverage, where $\mathbf{w} \in \mathbb{C}^{N \times 1}$ with $|w_n| = 1/\sqrt{N}$ is the analog beamformer of the ULA.
+To reduce hardware complexity, we consider analog beamforming-based beam coverage, where $\mathbf{w} \in \mathbb{C}^{N \times 1}$ with $|w_n| = 1/\sqrt{N}$ is the analog beamformer of the ULA \footnote{Practical phase shifters with finite phase resolution introduce quantization errors that cause the realized beamforming gain to deviate from the continuous-phase solution.
+Our continuous-phase formulation thus provides an upper bound on achievable performance.}.
 The received signal power at the typical user is given by

 where $P_{\rm t}$ is the BS transmit power.
 We define $G^{\rm b}(\theta;~\psi,\boldsymbol{\phi},\mathbf w) \triangleq \bigl|\mathbf a^H(\theta;~\psi,\boldsymbol{\phi})\,\mathbf w\bigr|^2$ as the (normalized) beamforming gain at the user along direction $\theta$.